 The Company's sole material asset is Andina Holdings, LLC, which is treated as a partnership for U.S. federal income tax purposes and for purposes of certain state and local income taxes.
 Andina Holdings, LLC owns 100% of Stryve Foods, LLC which is treated as a disregarded entity for the U.S. federal income tax purposes.
 Stryve Foods Holdings, LLC's net taxable income and any related tax credits are passed through to its members and are included in the members' tax returns, even though such net taxable income or tax credits may not have actually been distributed.
-The income tax burden on the earnings taxed to the non- controlling interests is not reported by the Company in its condensed consolidated financial statements under GAAP.
+The income tax burden on the earnings taxed to the non-controlling interests is not reported by the Company in its condensed consolidated financial statements under GAAP.
 As a result, the Company's effective tax rate is expected to differ materially from the statutory rate.

 ASC Topic 740 prescribes a recognition threshold and a measurement attribute for the financial statement recognition and measurement of tax positions taken or expected to be taken in a tax return.
-For those benefits to be recognized, a tax position must be morelikely-than-not to be sustained upon examination by taxing authorities.
-The Company recognizes accrued interest and penalties related to unrecognized tax benefits as income tax expense.
-As of March 31, 2023 and December 31, 2022, no liability for unrecognized tax benefits was required to be reported and no amounts accrued for interest and penalties.
+For those benefits to be recognized, a tax position must be more-likely-than-not to be sustained upon examination by taxing authorities.
+The Company recognized tax benefits was required to be reported and no amounts accrued for interest and penalties.
 The Company is currently not aware of any issues under review that could result in significant payments, accruals or material deviation from its position over the next twelve months.

-The Company currently estimates its annual effective income tax rate to be -0.0329%, which differs from the federal rate of 21% primarily due to tax benefit related to income passed through to non-controlling interest, increase in valuation allowances, and state and local income taxes.
-The Company has reported income tax expense of \$3,331 and \$7,786 for the three months ended March 31, 2023 and 2022.
+The Company currently estimates its annual effective income tax rate to be -0.025%, which differs from the federal rate of 21% primarily due to tax benefit related to income passed through to non-controlling interest, increase in valuation allowances, and state and local income taxes.
+The Company has reported income tax benefit of \$12,854 and \$9,523 for the three and six months ended June 30, 2023.
+For the three and six months ended June 30, 2022, the Company has reported income tax expense of \$28,655 and \$36,441.